How do I let my participants know what my event is about?

 • Related Articles

 What is the issue you're facing?
-I would like to setup an Auction with multiple currencies.
-How can I do this?
-Solution In order to setup an auction using multiple currencies you would need to create the event as normal and select that you would like ...
+I would like to download a summary of my participants, how can I download this?
+Solution In order to download a summary of your participants from an event you need to do the following: Go to your event and click on ...